-2. Pupils/Students who have been absent due to communicable disease such as sore eyes, mumps, chicken pox, measles hand-food-mouth disease and other related diseases are required to present a medical certificate from their Family / Attending Physician and seek medical clearance first from the Medical-Dental Clinic to determine if they are fit to go back to school or still need to be isolated / sent home to prevent the spread of communicable disease or for referral to family / attending physician.
+2. Pupils/Students who have been absent due to hospitalization and communicable disease such as sore eyes, mumps, chicken pox, measles hand-food-mouth disease and other related diseases are required to present a medical certificate from their Family / Attending Physician and seek medical clearance first from the Medical-Dental Clinic to determine if they are fit to go back to school or still need to be isolated / sent home to prevent the spread of communicable disease or for referral to family / attending physician.

 3. Only one person is allowed on each bed.

 4. Pupils/Students are only allowed to stay and rest in the Medical-Dental Clinic if they are sick and may stay there until their condition is stable and vital signs are normal.
 Pupils/Students are NOT allowed to standby / loiter inside the Medical-Dental Clinic.